polterguy/polterguy.github.io/plugins/magic.lambda.auth/index.md

 ## Using your JWT token

 Magic expects the token to be specified as a `Bearer` token in your HTTP invocation's `Authorization` HTTP header.
-To use the token therefor implies adding an HTTP `Authorization` header, and setting its value to something resembling the following.
+To use the token therefore implies adding an HTTP `Authorization` header, and setting its value to something resembling the following.

 ```